MMahad3/MMahad3/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Mahad Munir
 ===================================================================================================================================

-Exploring New Dimensions in AI, AR, and Quantum Computing.
+Exploring New Dimensions in AI, Computer Vision, and Quantum Computing.
 ----------------------------------------------------------

 Hello!
 I’m Mahad, a passionate and driven final-year Computer Science student at FAST University, Pakistan.
 My journey in technology has been a blend of curiosity, creativity, and the pursuit of innovative solutions.
 From exploring the complexities of quantum computing to crafting intelligent systems in computer vision, I thrive at the intersection of cutting-edge research and practical implementation.
 My academic and professional journey has allowed me to delve into diverse areas, including cloud computing, artificial intelligence, and augmented reality.